Who We Are

 From time to time, the Society may rent subscriber information to third party organizations.
 The Society closely reviews every request for information by third-parties to help ensure they are trustworthy and reputable, as determined by the Society in its discretion.

-A User may opt-out of such sharing with third-party organizations or modify User’s communication preferences at any time by emailing email@example.com, by calling (800) 552-4412 or by mailing Society for Science & the Public, PO Box 1674 Williamsport, PA 17703.
+A User may opt-out of such sharing with third-party organizations or modify User’s communication preferences at any time by emailing email@example.com, by calling (800) 552-4412 or by mailing the Society for Science and the Public, Attention: Customer Service, PO Box 292924, Kettering, OH 45429.
 If you wish to delete your profile from or opt-out of the Student Alumni Network or terminate your user registration, please notify firstname.lastname@example.org.

 The Society may also use aggregate data that is not personally identifiable in discussions, presentations or reports to current or potential grantors.
 This data may include demographic, geographic or other broadly representative data.